 We will proceed through the process together, with presentations to share early suppositions for feedback, formal peer review, with the goal of publication in our class's edited collection, which we will publish for private circulation.

 Present research questions - 5 points.
 In one minute, and with one slide, share the questions you plan to investigate and your planned methods.

-Abstract - 5 points.
+Extended abstract - 5 points.
 In under 300 words, summarize your research, including the questions, methods, findings, and contribution to the relevant literature, including references (not included in the word count).

 Complete draft - 5 points.
 Submit a complete draft for peer review, with the required word length, style, and references.

 Peer review participation - 5 points.
 Provide detailed reviews of two fellow students' drafts, 300-500 words each.
 Restate the findings, identify strengths and weaknesses, and suggest directions for improvement.
 Determine whether there is need for “minor revisions” or “major revisions” before publication.

 Conference - 5 points.
 In the final week, participate in a class conference, sharing insights from the research and writing process.

 Formatted preprint - 25 points.
 Submit a revised final draft using our shared formatting template, in a brief note of 300-500 words, summarize the revisions in light of peer review in a cover letter.

 Based on the stated percentage structure, grades will be awarded as follows: A (94-100), A- (90-93), B+ (87-89), B (83-86), B- (80-82), C+ (77-79), C (73-76), C- (70-72), D+ (67-69), D (63-66), D- (60-62), F (0-59).
 The minimum passing grade is 60 for undergraduates and 70 for graduate students.

 Together, we agree to: